 Titanium dioxide (TiO2) is widely used in consumer products, as it is non-toxic – even though it triggers allergies in certain people.
 It is known as a “pearling agent” as it makes paper and paint glossy and white.
 Always check the content of food stuff, pills and cosmetics for titanium dioxide.
 It is found in the following:

-- Dentistry: as a colour pigment in composites
+- Dentistry: in dental implants and as a colour pigment in composites.

-- Sunscreen agents: Finely ground titanium dioxide will block the harmful ultraviolet rays from the sun.
+- Sunscreen agents: finely ground titanium dioxide blocks the harmful ultraviolet rays from the sun.

-- Confectionery: Used to make candy look brighter and adding a crunchy coat to for example chewing gum.
+- Confectionery: makes candy look brighter and adds a crunchy coat to, for example, chewing gum.

-- Cosmetics: Used to brighten and intensify the colour of make-up.
-It is regularly found in shadow, blush, nail polish, lotions, lipstick and powder.
+- Cosmetics: used to brighten and intensify the colour of make-up.
+It is regularly found in eyeshadow, blusher, nail polish, lotions, lipstick and powder.

-- Paint: TiO2 will improve the durability of coatings and gives white colour.
+- Paint: TiO2 improves the durability of coatings and gives white colour.

 - Medical pills and vitamin supplements may also get their white coating from titanium dioxide.

-- Piercing & Jewellery: For example watches and all types of body piercing.
-Less people are allergic to titanium than for example to nickel.
+- Piercing & Jewellery: for example watches and all types of body piercing.
+Fewer people are allergic to titanium than, for instance, to nickel.